Cadry's Kitchen

 Buffalo Soy Curls sandwich

-Close up Buffalo Soy Curls sandwich with vegan blue cheese dressing and pickles.
+Buffalo Soy Curls sandwich with dairy free blue cheese dressing on plate with potato chips.

 While we’re talking sandwiches, if you love spicy food, you’ll love buffalo Soy Curls sandwiches with a drizzle of vegan blue cheese on top.

 Remember those English muffin pizzas you used to make as a kid?
-Re-imagine them as air fryer bagel pizzas instead!
+Re-imagine them as air fryer pizza bagels instead!

-Add your favorite pizza toppings.
+Simply add your favorite toppings and cook.
 Lunch is ready in 10 minutes.

 Veggie wraps